coopernurse/node-pool/README.md

 - `resource`: a previously borrow resource

+### pool.on

+The pool is an event emitter.
+Below are the events it emits and any args for those events

+`factoryCreateError` : emitted when a promise returned by `factory.create` is rejected.
+If this event has no listeners then the `error` will be silently discarded

+- `err`: whatever `reason` the promise was rejected with.

 ## Priority Queueing

 The pool supports optional priority queueing.
 This becomes relevant when no resources are available and the caller has to wait. `acquire()` accepts an optional priority int which